Research

 Pyrimidine biosynthesis provides a significant opportunity for the development of new chemotherapeutic agents against the malaria parasite.
 Plasmodium species rely exclusively on de novo pyrimidine biosynthesis to provide precursors for DNA and RNA synthesis.
 Blocking pyrimidine biosynthesis would selectively kill the parasite; mammalian cells would be resistant because they have salvage pathways to reuse DNA and RNA precursors.

 Our research focuses on dihydroorotate dehydrogenase (DHODH), which catalyzes the fourth step in de novo pyrimidine biosynthesis.
 We identified a number of chemical scaffolds that are potent and species selective inhibitors of P. falciaprum DHODH by high throughput screening.
 A triazolopyrimidine-based series emerged from this screen that has potent activity against malaria parasites in vitro, and which suppress parasites in a mouse model of the disease.
 We solved the X-ray structures of PfDHODH bound to inhibitors from this series utilizing the X-ray structure to inform the medicinal chemistry to optimize both the potency and in vivo pharmacokinetic properties of the compound series.
-We successfully identified a clinical candidate from this work (DSM265), which is currently in Phase I clinical trials.
+We successfully identified a clinical candidate from this work (DSM265), that reached Phase II clinical trials.
+Recently we undertook a lead optimization program around a pyrazole-based series that resulted in the discovery of several late-lead candidates with improved properties over DSM265.
+This effort is part of a multidisciplinary project that is funded by the NIH and by Medicines for Malaria Venture (MMV) to develop our lead compounds into new anti-malarial chemotherapy.
+The team includes the Phillips Lab, Susan Charman’s group at Monash University (ADME), and a collaboration with Schrödinger (computational drug design).
+We also have an ongoing project to use X-ray structure and biophysical methods to further understand drug resistance risk agains the DHODH target.

-New directions in malaria research in the lab extend to identifying new targets for drug discovery.
+New directions in malaria research in the lab extend to identifying new targets for drug discovery and exploiting the proteasome as a target in collaboration with the Ready Lab at UT Southwestern, and with MMV.

 Sleeping Sickness